 Step 2.
 Chop the onion and set it aside.
 Heat a medium-sized skillet and cook the sausage over medium heat until browned.
 Use a spatula or a heavy spoon to break up the meat as you cook it.

 Step 5.
-Add the potatoes, cottage cheese and cheddar cheese, red pepper, salt, and pepper.
+Add the potatoes, cottage cheese, cheddar cheese, red pepper, salt, and pepper.
 Mix well to combine.

 Step 6.
 Mix the sausage and onion mixture into the egg mixture and stir until combined.